 If you seek off the beaten track sights and activities Praga will be your favorite district in Warsaw.

-21) Things to do in Warsaw Poland: Visit the Neon Museum
+21) Visit the Neon Museum

 A unique little gem in Warsaw’s Praga district, the Neon Museum is a private initiative of photographer Ilona Karwińska.
 This museum is the biggest collection of neons in Europe and the only one in Poland.